This protein-filled Pumpkin Frappuccino is perfect a post-workout snack any time of year! Bonus: it’s sugar-free and packs a serving of greens.

 Try these Pumpkin Zucchini Muffins for breakfast – only 5 g of sugar and they pair well with a certain frapp. 🙂

 Put all ingredients in a blender and mix until smooth.
-Top with cinnamon and nutmeg… maybe a little whip if you have it.

 This weekend I’m going on my last (and first) long run before the Thanksgiving Half. #nervous